-On January 28, 2021, Andina entered into the Business Combination Agreement, pursuant to which, subject to the terms and conditions set forth therein, (i) Andina will re-domesticate as a Delaware corporation, (ii) Stryve conducted a Reorganization pursuant to which Seller became a holding company for Stryve, the former owners of Stryve became the owners of Seller, and Stryve retained all of its business, assets and liabilities, and became a wholly-owned subsidiary of Seller, (iii) Seller will contribute to Holdings, the equity interests of Stryve, in exchange for Holdings Class B Units and Class V Common Stock, and (iv) Andina will contribute all of our cash and cash equivalents to Holdings, after payment of our shareholders that elect to have their shares redeemed or converted in connection with the consummation of the Business Combination, in exchange for Holdings Class A Units, all upon the terms and subject to the conditions set forth in the Business Combination Agreement.
-Simultaneously with the execution of the Business Combination Agreement, the Company and Stryve entered into subscription agreements with investors for an aggregate of \$42,500,000 at a price of \$10.00 per share in a private placement in the Company (the "Closing PIPE Investment"), to be consummated simultaneously with the Closing of the Business Combination.
-Additionally, simultaneously with the execution of the Business Combination Agreement, the Company and Stryve entered into subscription agreements with the holders (the "Bridge Investors") of \$10,600,000 in unsecured promissory notes of Stryve (the "Bridge Notes") where the obligations of Stryve under the Bridge Notes will be used to offset and satisfy the obligations of the Bridge Investors and the Bridge Investors will be issued shares of Class A Common Stock at a price of \$8.00 per share (the "Bridge PIPE Investment").
-Consummation of the Closing PIPE Investment is conditioned on the concurrent Closing of the Business Combination and customary closing conditions.
+On January 28, 2021, Andina entered into the Business Combination Agreement, pursuant to which, subject to the terms and conditions set forth therein, (i) Andina will re-domesticate as a Delaware corporation, (ii) Stryve conducted a Reorganization pursuant to which Seller became a holding company for Stryve, the former owners of Stryve became the owners of Seller, and Stryve retained all of its business, assets and liabilities, and became a wholly-owned subsidiary of Seller, (iii) Seller will contribute to Holdings, the equity interests of Stryve, in exchange for Holdings Class B Units and Class V Common Stock, and (iv) Andina will contribute all of our cash and cash equivalents to Holdings, after payment of our shareholders that elect to have their shares redeemed or converted in connection with the consummation of the Business Combination Agreement, the Company and Stryve entered into subscription agreements with investors for an aggregate of \$42,500,000 at a price of \$10.00 per share in a private placement in the Company (the "Closing PIPE Investment"), to be consummated simultaneously with the Closing of the Business Combination Agreement, the Company and Stryve (the "Bridge Notes") where the obligations of Stryve under the Bridge Investors") of \$10,600,000 in unsecured promissory notes of Stryve (the "Bridge Notes") where the obligations of Stryve under the Bridge Investors will be used to offset Investment".
+Closing PIPE Investment, a company and Stryve entered into subscription agreements with the closing of the Business Combination.
+Agreement, the Company and Stryve (the "Bridge Notes") where the obligations of Stryve under the Bridge Notes will be used to offset "Bridge Investors" of \$10,600,000 in unsecured promissory notes of Stryve (the "Bridge Notes") where the obligations of Stryve under the Bridge Notes will be used to offset and satisfy the obligations of the Bridge Investors and the Bridge Investors will be issued shares of Class A Common Stock at a price of \$8.00 per share (the "Bridge PIPE In